How to Remove a Popcorn Ceiling

-Remove furniture from the space, or move it to the center of the space and cover with plastic sheeting.
-Also cover any light fixtures.
+Remove furniture from the space, or move it to the center of the room and cover with plastic sheeting.
+Also, cover any light fixtures.
 By laying down a drop cloth and using plastic sheeting, you’ll protect flooring and furnishings from dust and debris, and it will be easier to clean up.

 Fill a spray bottle with warm water, then spray one small section (10 square feet) of ceiling at a time.
 Let it sit for about 20 minutes.
 Don’t oversaturate the popcorn coating as it could damage the underlying drywall surface.

 Put on your protective eyewear and dust mask, then slowly remove the popcorn coating from the drywall with a wide drywall scraper, working one section at a time.

 Before touching up with drywall compound, roll up the drop cloth and plastic sheeting.
 Take them outside, and shake them out into a garbage bin.
 Lay the plastic sheeting back down, or lay down drop cloths before proceeding.

 Apply drywall compound to any problem areas using a drywall knife to get a smooth skim.
 Allow to dry overnight, then lightly sand and wipe clean with a sanding block and damp cloth.

 Step 7: Prime and Paint